jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Microsoft Security Response Center (MSRC) and
-Identity and Security Operations are dedicated to creating a secure, defensible environment to protect Microsofts most valuable assets while simultaneously maximizing the abilities of our users to design, build, and deliver great services.
+Identity and Security Operations are dedicated to creating a secure, defensible environment to protect Microsoft’s most valuable assets while simultaneously maximizing the abilities of our users to design, build, and deliver great services.
 Microsoft Threat Intelligence Center (MSTIC)